About the profile areas

 Hurlstone Park is an established residential area.

-Major features of the area include Boat Harbour Park, Euston Park, Ewen Park, Joe Reserve and one school.
+Major features of the area include Boat Harbour Park, Euston Park, Ewen Park, Joe Reserve, Warwick Reserve, the Hurlstone Park railway station and Edgeware School.